gogins/csound-android/README.md

 ## Supported Platforms

-The Csound for Android app is built for 64 bit CPU architecture only.
+The Csound for Android app is built for 64 bit CPU architectures only.
 The app runs on the following platforms:

 - Devices running Android 5.1 or later with the following application binary